Green-Chilley/gr-dsmr-rc/README.md

 $ sudo make install
 $ sudo ldconfig
 ```

+## Run
 - On a separate terminal, go into `/gr-dsmr-rc/examples`
 - run `./top_block.py`

+Alternatively, you can open up GNURadio with `gnuradio-companion DSMxDemod.grc &` when in examples directory and clicking the run button.

 ## Graphing
 - To record values and graph them, enable the Graph block in GNURadio.